hop-protocol/docs/hop-node/configuration.md

 ---
-description: Hop Node configuration examples
+description: Bonder configuration examples
 ---

 # Configuration

-_Note: The configuration requirements are evolving so documentation may not be up-to-date.
-Please let us know if there are issues setting up the Hop Node._
+The bonder configuration will prepare the networks and assets supported by your bonder.
+The config is very custom to your bonder, so please read through each item carefully.

-**Please ask the Hop team for an configuration specific to your Hop Node if you are going to be a whitelisted bonder.**
+Below is an example of a USDC bonder running on Ethereum, Gnosis, Polygon, Optimism, and Arbitrum.

 ## Configuration example